Which beaches are good during the rainy season in Phuket?

 Haad Pak Phra is not easy to find even though it’s just next to the Sarasin Bridge connecting Phuket island to the mainland.
 It’s not the greatest beach in Phuket, but we can’t be picky about finding a swimming beach during the low season.
 The best way to reach it (and sure, you need to have a car) is to use Google Maps to find the right road to that beach.
 If you want it simpler, you can also cross the bridge and swim in front of Thanoon Seafood; this way, you will have access to great seafood and drinks!

-UPDATE: Access to Laem Ka beach was just close for construction reasons
+UPDATE: Access to Laem Ka beach is closed for construction reasons

 Laem Ka hides at the end of a tiny street somewhere close to Rawai, and you will need a bike or a car and a Google map to find it.
 It is a little run down and isolated in low season, but that’s the price to pay for a swim!